Clematicissus opaca

 Clematicissus opaca is a relatively small vine, with stems of 6 metres or less.
 The leaves are palmate, with the central leaflets larger than the lateral.
 Leaf shape and size is highly variable, both between plants and on individual plants.
-Lafves may have as few as three leaflets or as many as seven.
+Leaves may have as few as three leaflets or as many as seven.
 Leaflets may be sessile or attached via a petiole.
 Leaflets may be elliptical, ovate or narrow lanceolate.
 Leaf margins may be entire or toothed.

 Clematicissus opaca was once classified as Cissus opaca, however a combination of genetic and morphological features led to it being placed within the genus Clematicissus.
 As with the closely related Cissus, the vines climb by means of tendrils produced opposite each leaf.
 Minute flowers are produced on inflorescences that arise from branches of these tendrils.
 Flowers are followed by globular, black fruit, approximately 15 mm in diameter.
 These fruit are edible, though not especially palatable, and were occasionally used as food by Aborigines.